mainmatter/playbook/project-flow/full-service/README.md

 Once an increment of the application is complete, we release what we built - ideally into a production environment so real users can access the system and first hand feedback can be collected.
-We will set up the server infrastructure and deployment process.
+We will set up the server infrastructure and deployment process as well as take over any ongoing operations tasks (unless the client prefers to handle that themselves).

-Depending on the client's own expertise and capabilities, we can operate and maintain the application for them.

 ## Evaluation